 He also bowls with the new ball and at the death, with swing a major weapon of his, and he has spoken of how Yorkshire legend Ryan Sidebottom helped him as he bids to improve with the red ball.

 Willey’s first season in a Yorkshire shirt was disrupted by injury as well as international calls, but he showed glimpses of his talents.

-He also plays winter domestic cricket in Australia’s Big Bash T20 League for Perth Scorchers and is the son of former England international Peter.
+He has also played winter domestic cricket in Australia’s Big Bash T20 League for Perth Scorchers and also in the Abu Dhabi T10 League.
+He is the son of former England international Peter.

 Having played age-group cricket for Northants, he debuted in their second team aged 17 in 2007.

 Willey made his maiden first-team appearance for Northants in a three-day game against Cardiff University at Wantage Road in April 2009.

 He struck a first-innings 60 on County Championship debut against Leicestershire at Grace Road later in the month, contributing to a draw, and made his List A and Twenty20 debuts within the next five weeks.